pybites/pybites.github.io-source/content/pages/about.md

 PyBites has been a long time coming for Julian and Bob and they're so very proud of it!
 They hope you enjoy it as much as they enjoy coding it.

-__Disclaimer:__ ideas expressed on our blog are ours, and have nothing to do with the current/previous employers we work for.
+__Disclaimer:__ ideas expressed on this blog are our own and are in no way representative of our employers, both past and present.

 ## Community